Selected Correspondence Peter

 Judging a situation, event or action as good or bad, or right or wrong, is to make a judgement based on one’s social programming and one’s instinctual ‘self’-ish passions – but then to deny any sensible judgement based on what is beneficial and what is harmful to others is taking self-interest and self-centredness to the extreme.
 Those who follow religious beliefs, be they Eastern or Western, ultimately make no sensible judgement as to whether their beliefs, emotions and actions are harmful to others – and the religious world is full of such self-righteous behaviour.
 This self-righteous disregard for other human beings is the very reason that human history is a litany of religious wars, crusades, tortures, persecutions, perversions, repression, recriminations, prejudices, retributions, pogroms, etc!

-Reality as we know it is melting down, changing, shifting far beyond what we have expected. <Snip> When something is found to be possible that was previously thought to be impossible, it suddenly starts to occur all over the world.
+PAUL LOWE: Reality as we know it is melting down, changing, shifting far beyond what we have expected. <Snip> When something is found to be possible that was previously thought to be impossible, it suddenly starts to occur all over the world.
 In the past, we rarely heard of people who had experienced spontaneous healing from illnesses that were said to be terminal.
 Now, many people are having this experience.
 We used to hear only occasionally about anyone who had clinically died and been bought back to life.
 Many cases have now been documented and the people who have had this experience tell us that we will not die.
 Thousands of people are saying ‘We do not die when the body stops functioning.’
 Of course, Zen and Hindu masters have been saying this for thousands of years.
 Bankai said ‘We are not born, we will not die.’
-P. Lowe, in Each Moment – a New Way to Live
+Paul Lowe, In Each Moment – A New Way to Live

-Ah, the miracles are happening to the true believers, consciousness is rising, the evidence is pouring in that God is with us, we are not alone, there is life after death, salvation is nigh!
+PETER: Ah, the miracles are happening to the true believers, consciousness is rising, the evidence is pouring in that God is with us, we are not alone, there is life after death, salvation is nigh!
 A brief reading of the history of religion will reveal that these promises, signs, omens and portents of a Golden Age dawning have been an ongoing and recurring beat-up.
 This same investigation will reveal that the shamans’ promised good times and signs of miracles are inevitably and inseparably accompanied by promises of evil, hell-fire and signs of doom and damnation.

 ‘Ya can’t have one without the other’ as the old song goes.